danielendeg/nugetpackageupdate/specs/Platforms/Workspace-Platform/fhir_server_on_aks.md

 **STATUS: Work In Progress.**

+Containers are a good way to bundle and run applications.
+In a production environment, the containers that run the applications need to be managed and ensure that there is no downtime.
+That's how Kubernetes comes to the rescue!
+Kubernetes provides a framework to run distributed systems resiliently.
+It takes care of scaling and failover for an application, provides deployment patterns, and more.
+Since Kubernetes operates at the container level rather than at the hardware level, it provides some generally applicable features common to PaaS offerings, such as deployment, scaling, load balancing, and lets users integrate their logging, monitoring, and alerting solutions.

+Azure Kubernetes Service (AKS) is a hosted Kubernetes service on Azure.
+It simplifies deploying a managed Kubernetes cluster in Azure by offloading the operational overhead to Azure.

 [[_TOC_]]
 # Background
 The purpose of this document is to detail the design and changes for setting up Fhir Server on AKS.